MedNet File Link

 - Appeal is denied and the recommendation for dismissal is forwarded to the Dean.
 The student has twenty-one (21) calendar days to set a meeting with the Dean to discuss the Committee’s decision with the Dean.

-- Representation: A student may seek the assistance of an advisor, including legal representation, at any point in the process.
-The advisor’s role is limited to advising the student and the advisor may not attend meetings held by the committee, appeals committee, or with the dean.
+- Representation – A student is encouraged to seek the assistance of an advisor, including legal representation, at any point in the process based on their best interest.
+The advisor’s role is limited to advising the student, external to any of the formal encounters with IUSM committees or leadership.
+The advisor cannot attend meetings held by SPC, the Appeals Committee, or with the Dean.

 Suspension, dismissal or withdrawal may affect the enrollment status of students.